RateMyDIY/Docs/Feature-Set.md

 Helpful y/n buttons/rating used to calculate popular reviewers Should always load as modal on top of wherever it was linked from Settings

-For each feature in your spec answer the following:

-Dark mode
-User access: Anybody
-Billy has glasses because he spends too much time reading reviews in HotCode.
-With dark mode his eyes are less tired.
-Bob likes his screen to be dark all the time so he doesn’t have to take a advil everyday.
-Dark mode will allow him to have a nice interface that doesn’t give him a headache.
-Download Project in PDF
-User access: Anybody
-Billy is on the go and needs to print the DIY project to build it at home.
-We can give him a neat button to do that.
-Bob won’t have internet for days and needs something to do over those days.
-He can download a few projects and keep being productive.
-Embedded Youtube Video in the tutorial
-User access: Anybody
-Billy wants to share not only his tutorial on text but wants to include his youtube video tutorial with it so user can follow along.
-We can allow users to include embedded videos on tutorials
-Bob likes tutorials but videos help him more adding this feature will allow him to learn more.